-Ingredients in Grilled Pineapple
+Grilled Pineapple Recipe Ingredients

 - Pineapple - to find a perfectly ripe pineapple, choose one that feels firm with just a little bit of give when squeezed.
 If they are too soft, the pineapple is likely too ripe.
 You also don’t want to choose a pineapple that isn’t ripe yet because it will have very little flavor.